AdobeDocs/commerce-testing/src/pages/functional-testing-framework/credentials.md

 ## Configure multiple credential storage

 It is possible and sometimes useful to setup and use multiple credential storage at the same time.
-In this case, the MFTF tests are able to read secret data at runtime from all storage options, in this case MFTF use the following precedence:
+In this case, the MFTF tests are able to read secret data at runtime from all storage options.
+MFTF will use the following precedence:

 ```text
 .credentials File > HashiCorp Vault > AWS Secrets Manager